 J. E. H. Macdonald: Decorative Panels Boxed Notecards

-Twenty assorted 5 x 7 in. blank notecards (5 each of 4 designs) with envelopes in a decorative box.
+• 20 blank notecards (5 each of 4 designs) with envelopes in a decorative box

-Published with the National Gallery of Canada.
+Published with the National Gallery of Canada

-A naturalist and poet as well as an artist, MacDonald shared a passion for landscape painting with several colleagues at Grip, among them Franklin Carmichael, Frank Johnston, Arthur Lismer, Tom Thomson, and Frederick Varley.
-All of these talented artists would regularly explore northern Ontario’s backcountry on painting expeditions.
-Thomson died prematurely in 1917, but MacDonald and the others went on to found the famed Group of Seven, dedicating their work to recording Canada’s majestic landscape in a uniquely “Canadian” style diverging from European tradition.
-Today they are among the country’s most revered artists.
+A naturalist and poet as well as an artist, J. E. H. MacDonald shared a passion for landscape painting with several colleagues at the Toronto design firm Grip, among them Franklin Carmichael, Frank Johnston, Arthur Lismer, Tom Thomson, and Frederick Varley.
+All of these artists would regularly explore northern Ontario’s back country on painting expeditions.
+Thomson died prematurely in 1917, but MacDonald and the others went on to found the famed Group of Seven.
+These decorative panels by MacDonald date from 1915 to 1916.

 Contains five each of the following notecards:

-Oaks at Night / Chênes la nuit, 1915–1916
+Oaks at Night / Chênes la nuit

-Autumn Poplar / Peupliers en automne, 1915–1916
+Autumn Poplar / Peupliers en automne

-Autumn Maple / Érables en automne, 1915–1916
+Autumn Maple / Érables en automne